Implied Volatility Expansions for VIX Options in Forward Variance Models: Additional numerical results

 \subsection{Option price}

-For the mixed standard Bergomi model, the reference VIX call prices are computed using the two-dimensional quadrature with $120$ nodes in both the time and space dimensions, whereas, for the mixed rough Bergomi model, the reference VIX call prices are computed using $10^6$ Monte Carlo samples and $300$ discretisation points.
+For the mixed standard Bergomi model, the reference VIX call prices are computed using the two-dimensional quadrature with $120$ nodes in both the time and space dimensions, whereas, for the mixed rough Bergomi model, the reference VIX call prices are computed using $10^6$ Monte Carlo samples and $300$ discretization points.
 While computing the $N$th-order Hermite expansion of the VIX call price in \eqref{eq:vix_call_hermite_expan}, we factor out the lower value between $x_{P,1}$ and $x_{P,2}$.
-Moreover, we compare the performance of the weak option price approximation in \eqref{eq:vix_opt_price_approx_mixed_kernel} (referred to as the label \textit{Approx} in the plots) computed using a one-dimensional Gauss-Hermite quadrature with 120 nodes (cf. \cite[Section 3.2.1]{bourgey_weak_2023}).
-Let us consider 10 evenly spaced strike values $\ee^{k}$ ranging from 0.1 to 0.4, and present the results in Figure \ref{fig:mixed_case_bergomi_call_1} -- \ref{fig:mixed_case_rbergomi_call_2}.
-It can be seen from the reported results that the $N$th-order Hermite expansion for the VIX call price is quite accurate with respect to the reference price, with relative errors below 8\%.
-On the other hand, the one-dimensional Gauss-Hermite quadrature for the weak price approximation has similar accuracy, only in Scenario 4, where the accuracy is higher than our $N$-th order Hermite expansion.
+Moreover, we compare the performance of the weak option price approximation in \eqref{eq:vix_opt_price_approx_mixed_kernel} (referred to as \textit{Approx}) computed using a one-dimensional Gauss-Hermite quadrature with 120 nodes (cf. \cite[Section 3.2.1]{bourgey_weak_2023}).
+We consider 10 evenly spaced strike values $\ee^{k}$ ranging from 0.1 to 0.4, and present the results in Figure \ref{fig:mixed_case_bergomi_call_1}--\ref{fig:mixed_case_rbergomi_call_2}.
+The reported results show that the $N$th-order Hermite expansion for the VIX call price is quite accurate with respect to the reference price, with relative errors below 8\%.
+On the other hand, the one-dimensional Gauss-Hermite quadrature for the weak price approximation has similar accuracy, except in Scenario 4, where the accuracy is higher than our $N$th-order Hermite expansion.